-Students struggling with college admissions frequently ask, “What makes a great Common App essay?”
-My answer: “It’s wide open.
-They want to know who you are.”
+You: “What makes a great Common App essay?”
+Me: “It’s wide open.
+Colleges want to know who you are.
+What drives you, makes you tick, gets you revved up.”

 My advice starts here: “Write about what you love.
 What you care about.
 What you find fascinating.
 What’s on your mind — or what in your background has shaped you, inspired you, gotten in your way, and made you who you are.”